This post may contain affiliate links. Please read our Disclosure Policy for details.

 This recipe is made with the French Meringue method, some recipes, are made with the Italian Meringue method, the French meringue is easy, quick, and simple.
-With some variation in taste, add orange zest when boiling the milk, some spices like cardamom, cinnamon sticks, even a chili powder or ginger powder for a spicy Chocolate Mousse.
+With some variation in taste, add orange zest when boiling the milk, some spices like cardamom, cinnamon sticks, and even a chili powder or ginger powder for a spicy Chocolate Mousse.

 How To Make A Chocolate Mousse?

-- 80 grams whole milk
+- 80 grams of whole milk

 - 1 egg yolk